dufourc1/ML_CS433_project1/README.md

 ### Prerequisites

-The folder structure is the following:
+The folder structure has to be the following:

     .
-    ├── Data                    # Data files, in .csv ├── src                     # Source files
+    ├── Data                    # Data files, in .csv ├── train.csv
+        └── test.csv
+    ├── src                     # Source files
     └── README.md

 All the scripts are in src, where in `run.py` you can find the code that generates our prediction.